 Marketing teams use BlueConic to manage customer data privacy and consent compliance worldwide.
-BlueConic supports multiple legislation zones, including the CCPA, which goes into effect January 1, 2020.
+BlueConic supports multiple legislation zones, including the CCPA, which went into effect January 1, 2020.
 For general information on managing privacy with BlueConic see the Privacy section of our Knowledge Base.

 This FAQ covers questions specific to the California Consumer Privacy Act, or CCPA.